 5. Selective Laser Modeling or SLM:

-It is also known as Powder Bed Modeling and has a wide range of application in industries which require precision and accuracy at any cost and can invest on anything that fulfills this demand.
+It is also known as Powder Bed Modeling and has a wide range of applications in industries that require precision and accuracy at any cost and can invest in anything that fulfills this demand.
 Powder Bed Modeling as the name suggests making use of high-quality metal powders including Aluminum, Cobalt and Titanium.
 These powders are then melted with a very high-intensity laser beam to shape the layers of the prototype being produced.
 SLM is used in the aerospace, medical, automotive and defense industries, give it a thought, all these industries cannot miss their targets at any cost, isn’t it?
 That’s why they use this SLM prototyping technique, which is expensive yet reliable and durable.